 Since its inception the gallery has had a considerable impact in the world of sporting art.
 Indeed, the world’s top design houses have turned to Jeanne Chisholm to answer their sporting art needs.
 These have included Cartier, which asked her to curate their celebrated exhibit POLO USA, and Polo Ralph Lauren, who approached Jeanne for artifacts and paintings to decorate their flagship store, the historic Rhinelander Mansion on New York’s Madison Avenue.

 As Hugh Jeremy Chisholm was fond of saying, "The gallery is the result of an ongoing search for unusual sporting art.
 The notion that sporting pictures transform a house into a men’s club or worse is only true if they lack quality and/or originality.
 The same hackneyed old fox hunting prints bore everyone.
 What we attempt to show are works which are rare by virtue of their quality and originality and will hang comfortably anywhere."
-See their website.
+See the Chisolm Gallery website.